mahamahmood/sumer-market/README.md

 ## [Sumer Market App Live Site](https://sumer-market.herokuapp.com/)

 ## Technologies Used
-- Node.js, Mongoose, Express, JSX, HTML5, CSS, and Bootstrap.
+- Node.js, Mongoose, Express, JSX, HTML5, CSS, and Bootstrap
-- Visual Studio Code
+- Visual Studio Code, MongoDB, and Heroku

 ## Approach Taken
 Using MVC (Models, Views, and Controllers) and MongoDB to store data, I create 7 RESTful routes for the products page for admin usage.
 Using the same technologies, I created a recipes page that has all 7 RESTful routes for user usage.